 The 2010s and into 2020 saw a gradual lengthening of the jacket to a more traditional position, with longer rear vents and the hem resting just below the seat.

 Regular vs Short Jacket Length: Measured

-To measure the rear length of a jacket, flip up the collar and run your tape measure down the center seam from the crease in the collar to the bottom hem.
+To measure the rear length of a jacket, flip up the collar and run your tape measure down the center seam from the crease in the collar to the bottom of the hem.

-The jacket on the left is 1.5in shorter than the jacket on the right.
+The jacket on the left (38S) shows that it is approximately 1.5in shorter than the jacket on the right (38R).

-Now, let’s take a look at how each of these look on a model.
+Now, let’s take a look at how a Regular and Short jacket look on a model.

 Off-the-Rack Regular vs Short Jacket Length: A Visual Comparison